bootlin/snagboot/docs/fw_binaries.md

 **tiboot3:** X.509 certificate container with U-Boot SPL for R5, TIFS, and a FIT container with device tree blobs.
-If you change U-Boot's USB VID/PID, you should pass them using the usb firmware parameter.
+If you change U-Boot's USB VID/PID, you should specify them with the usb firmware parameter.
+SPL should support DFU.

 configuration:
  * path